oljarast/microservices-lab/README.md

 ### Integrating your Weather service with your room

-First add a new command to your room.
+To add a new command we need to update the `RoomImplementation` class.

 Edit `src/main/java/org/gameontext/sample/RoomImplementation.java` to add the following imports to the class: